This Day In Music: July 25

 July 25, 1942 ~ Guitarist, songwriter, arranger Bruce Woodley born in Melbourne, Australia ~ Founding member and main songwriter of the Seekers teaming up with former schoolmates Athol Guy and Keith Potger.
 As a songwriter Woodley had his songs recorded by artists such as the Strangers (Lady Scorpio), Zoot (Monty And Me), Hans Poulsen (Boom Sha-la-la-lo), Cyrkle (Red Rubber Ball), Simon & Garfunkel (Cloudy), and Herman's Hermits (Rattler)

 July 25, 1925 ~ William Benjamin Jr, commonly known as R&B, jazz drummer Benny Benjamin, also known as Papa Zita, born in Birmingham, Alabama, USA ~ Influenced by Buddy Rich and Tito Puente.
-Best known as drummer of Motown house band the Funk Brothers, appearing on tracks by Barrett Strong, the Miracles (Going To A Go-Go), the Contours, the Temptations, Stevie Wonder (Uptight Everything's Alright), and Gladys Knight & the Pips ~ Benjamin passed away in 1969
+First drummer of Motown house band the Funk Brothers, appearing on tracks by Barrett Strong, the Miracles (Going To A Go-Go), the Contours, the Temptations, Stevie Wonder (Uptight (Everything's Alright)), and Gladys Knight & the Pips.
+Towards the end of the 1960s, Benjamin would increasingly struggle with drugs and alcohol addiction, which seriously hindered his career.
+Benjamin died following a stroke at age 43 ~ Benjamin passed away in 1969

 July 25, 1907 ~ Saxophonist Johnny Hodges born in Cambridge, Massachusetts, USA ~ Alongside Benny Carter considered one of the definitive alto sax players of the big band era.
 Started playing with artists such as Lloyd Scott, Sidney Bechet, Luckey Roberts, Chick Webb.
 Joined Duke Ellington on the recommendation of Ellington's clarinetist Barney Bigard.
 Hodges would become one of the most prominent players in Duke's ensemble.
 With the exception of the period 1951 through 1955, when he led his own band, Hodges played with Ellington from 1928 to his death in 1970.
 Signature pieces would include Confab With Rab, Jeep's Blues and Hodge Podge.
 Hodges's death prompted Ellington to remark the band “would never sound the same.” ~ Hodges passed away in 1970